ashhik96/NY_State_Hospital_Data__Analysis/README.md

    - Uses `GROUP BY`, `COUNT`, `AVG`, `SUM`, and `ROUND` for KPIs.
    - Incorporates `JOIN`s to link inpatient data with CMS attributes.
    - Highlights advanced query building with string cleaning + joins (`UPPER(TRIM(...))`).

+4. **Visualization** → Tableau Dashboard
+   - The final insights from the SQL queries were used to create an interactive public-facing dashboard.
+   - Presents key metrics and trends in a clear, accessible format for a non-technical audience.

 ---